microsoft/pxt-arcade/docs/lessons/cherry-pickr-lesson.md

 })
 ```

-And now we have a fully functional game!
+And now we have a fully functioning game!